melissamcewen/windows-local-development-environment-handbook/README.md

 Until the day I had some node.js and ruby stuff to do.
 All the sudden it was like every thing possible to go wrong went wrong.
 [This article](http://perrymitchell.net/article/npm-symlinks-through-vagrant-windows/) pretty much sums it up and recommends not using Windows (lol).
 I did some tricks and got things to work sometimes by doing crazy hacks like installing my node projects into my non-shared environment and putting them also in my shared folder but changing the execution path.
 Blah blah, not very functional or sustainable.

 So I found out rsync was a cool alternative to nfs, but Vagrant Up was like "hey we can't do this on normal Windows CMD because we don't know anything about anything."
-So I installed Cygwin and installed it at least five other times because I didn't realize I needed to select things like SSH.
+So in order to try that I installed Cygwin and installed it at least five other times because I didn't realize I needed to select things like SSH.
+Unfortunately it still didn't work very well.
+Right now I'm trying the newer [smb](https://docs.vagrantup.com/v2/synced-folders/smb.html) option and though it's a pain to mount, it's performing pretty fast and not breaking anything...at least that I know of yet.

 # Current thingamajig setup stuff